 The router supports more than one Ethernet IP addresses in the LAN, and with distinct LAN subnets through which you can access the Internet at the same time.
 Users usually only have one subnet in their LAN.
 The default IP address for the router is 192.168.0.1.

-- IP Address: The LAN IP address of this router. - Netmask: The LAN subnet mask of this router. - RIP: RIP v1, RIP v2 Broadcast, RIP v2 Multicast and RIP v1+v2 Broadcast.
+- IP Address: The default IP on this router. - Netmask: The default subnet mask on this router. - RIP: RIP v1, RIP v2 Broadcast, RIP v2 Multicast and RIP v1+v2 Broadcast.